ternbusty/scp_network_wiki/scp_network_visualization.md

 # SCP network visualization

-If the drawing does not appear after a short wait, reload the page.
+If the chart does not appear after a short wait, reload the page.

 ### What's this?
 - A visualization of [this wiki](https://iwasaki501.github.io/ternbusty/).